ThoughtWorks-SEA/developer-training/docs/frontend/react-lifecycle.md

   - componentDidCatch()

-- Methods prefixed with will are called right before something happens
+- Methods prefixed with `will` are called right _before_ something happens
-- Methods prefixed with did are called right after something happens.
+- Methods prefixed with `did` are called right _after_ something happens.

 ![react lifecycle hooks](_media/react-lifecycle.jpeg)

-## Commonly use lifecycle method
+## Common uses for lifecycle methods

 1. Fetch data from server
-2. Prevent component to rerender
+2. Prevent component from re-rendering

 ### Fetch data from server

 Lifecycle when mounting component

-1. consturctor: initialise default value of state.
+1. constructor: initialise default value of state.
 2. render: create the react DOM
 3. **componentDidMount**: fetch value from server.

-The lifecycle method we going to focus here is componentDidMount.
+The lifecycle method we going to focus here is `componentDidMount`.
 We have already seen constructor and render in the previous chapters.

 ```javascript
 class MyComponent extends React.Component {